AwesomeKalin/games/README.md

 * [Turtle Arena](https://github.com/Turtle-Arena/turtle-arena-code) - Third-person action game using the Spearmint engine.
 * [Unvanquished](https://github.com/Unvanquished/Unvanquished) - Fast-paced, futuristic FPS with RTS elements.
 * [Warsow](https://github.com/Warsow) - Fast-paced FPS in a futuristic cartoonish world.
+* [BetterSpades](https://github.com/xtreme8000/BetterSpades) - BetterSpades, an Ace of Spades client targeted at low end systems (GL/ES 1.1).
+Runs on your grandmother's rig!
+* [Iceball](https://github.com/iamgreaser/iceball) - Iceball is both a highly-extensible engine on top of which people can do anything they want, and a game that builds upon the classic version of Ace of Spades experience.
+* [OpenSpades](https://github.com/yvt/openspades) - Compatible client of Ace of Spades 0.75

 ## MMORPG